-Regarding runtime errors, the proof obligations generated by WP does assume your program never raise some of them.
-Moreover, the only integer model currently implemented assumes no integer overflow at all (signed or unsigned).
-As illustrated in the short tutorial example of section 1.1, you should enforce the absence of runtime error by your own, for instance by running the value analysis plug-in or the rte generation one.
+Regarding runtime errors, the proof obligations generated by WP does assume your program never raise any runtime error.
+Moreover, the only integer model currently implemented assumes no integer overflow at all (signed or unsigned) arise during execution.
+As illustrated in the short tutorial example of section 1.2, you should enforce the absence of runtime error by your own, for instance by running the value analysis plug-in or by proving the assertions produced by the rte generation plug-in.